 After the doors closed for the last time, graffiti above the brass Kids Company sign in Bristol read "RIP" with a cross underneath and "THE BEST PLACE THERE WAS" written to one side.

-Ms Batmanghelidjh told BBC Radio 4, in an interview to be broadcast in full at 8pm today, the move meant "the doors have to shut" and "we've had to abandon a lot of children".
+Ms Batmanghelidjh told BBC Radio 4, in an interview to be broadcast in full at 8pm on Thursday, the move meant "the doors have to shut" and "we've had to abandon a lot of children".

 She called on Prime Minister David Cameron to explain what would now happen to the thousands of vulnerable children helped in 11 street centres and 40 schools.

 She said: "That's it, it's the end of Kids Company and actually a bunch of rumour-mongering civil servants, ill-spirited ministers and the media, on the back of a range of rumours, put the nail in this organisation and shut it."